 When I visit my family in Holland, we often have Indonesian food.
 Every time I come there, the food gets a little more vegan.
 This satay, inspired by the Indonesian cuisine is my specialty, and I decided for bami goreng as a side dish and a refreshing iced lemongrass tea.
 The following recipe and video will show how to make the whole meal.

-Do would you only like to make the seitan sticks with the sauce, or only the sauce?
+Would you like to make just the seitan sticks or only the sauce?

 Recipe for the seitan satay

 (+ 25 Minutes if you don’t use a pressure steamer)

 1 cup vital wheat gluten (120 g)

 1 teaspoon – 1 tablespoon smoked paprika (pimenton de la vera)